 It is an absolute honor and privilege to be an addition to the team at Skull Base and Cerebrovascular Laboratory.
 Here, I have had the opportunity to be a part of several projects – and am currently assisting Dr. Tayebi and Dr. Rodriguez with the taking of 3D surgical photos, collaborating in the dissection of cadaveric heads for complex surgical techniques, and conducting literature reviews for project publications.
 Additionally, I am learning how to edit previously recorded 3D neurosurgical videos and writing research publications for the advancement of neurosurgical anatomy.

 At the Skull Base Lab, the passion, curiosity, and inspiration of each of the team members to understand intricate neurosurgery techniques foster a constant growth environment.
-Dr. Benet’s and Dr. Tayebi’s love, enthusiasm, and constant encouragement of exploring uncharted territories allows each of us to break mental barriers of thinking, challenge each other’s beliefs, and see the bigger picture more clearly.
+Dr. Benet’s and Dr. Tayebi’s love, enthusiasm, and constant encouragement of exploring uncharted territories allows each of us to challenge each other to see beyond traditional ways of thinking in order to innovate.
 There is nothing more stimulating and refreshing than opening each other’s mind to seeing boundless new possibilities.
 I sincerely appreciate the opportunity of working and learning side by side with the Neurosurgeons at the Skull Base Lab.
 I value the daily learning and challenges, and am eagerly looking forward to contributing to revolutionary neurosurgical research.

 I have fallen in love with Neurosurgery.
 This experience would not have been possible without the passion and support displayed by Dr. Benet and each of the fellows.learn more